NexusProperty/nexus-property/memory-bank/Testing/testtask.md

 5. Keep tests maintainable with proper abstraction and utilities
 6. Ensure tests run efficiently in CI pipeline

+## Implementation Notes

+- Created basic component testing infrastructure with Vitest and React Testing Library
+- Implemented auth service tests with proper mocking of Supabase
+- Created AuthContext integration tests to ensure proper context behavior
+- Implemented E2E test infrastructure with Playwright
+- Created GitHub Actions workflow for automated testing
+- Added utilities for Supabase mocking (createMockSupabaseClient, createMockUser, etc.)
+- There are still some issues with the integration tests that need to be addressed
+- Documentation has been added to help future developers understand the testing approach

 ## Next Steps

-1. Complete the remaining infrastructure setup tasks
+1. Fix the failing integration tests
-2. Expand component tests for critical UI components
+2. Complete more component tests for critical UI components
-3. Create service and utility tests
+3. Implement tests for more services beyond auth
 4. Develop Edge Function integration tests
-5. Build E2E tests for critical user flows
+5. Create E2E tests for critical user flows
+6. Configure a test database for more comprehensive integration testing